CZ-NIC/knot/doc/operation.rst

 The exception is when store transaction exceeds 5% of the whole DB mapsize, it is split into multiple ones and some dirty-chunks-management involves.

-Each zone journal has own
-usage limit on how much DB space it may occupy.
+Each zone journal has own :ref:`usage limit <zone_max-journal-usage>` on how much DB space it may occupy.
 Before hitting the limit, changesets are stored one-by-one and whole history is linear.
 While hitting the limit, the zone is flushed into zone file, and oldest changesets are deleted as needed to free some space.
 Actually, twice (again, hardcoded constant) the needed amount is deleted to